bryant360/TTB_Label/README.md

 *   **Hover Highlights**: Move the mouse cursor over any active text block on the SVG label in Panel 2.
 The bounding box highlight outline will change from dashed amber to solid blue, and a floating custom HTML tooltip will render detailing the field friendly name and confidence score (e.g. `Brand Name (99%)` or `Alcohol Content (95%)`).
 *   **Auto-Focus Mapping**: Hovering/selecting a bounding box in Panel 2 automatically scrolls to and highlights the corresponding input field in Panel 3.
 *   **Two-Way Form Sync**: Clicking or focusing any input field in Panel 3 (e.g., "13.
 Alcohol Content") automatically flips the Panel 2 carousel view to the corresponding label asset type (e.g. BACK label) containing that field, and flashes its coordinate highlight box on the explorer layout.

+  ## Additional Features
+  There are still additional features that can be added based on agents' requirements.
+If time permits, the application might be modified to add these in.

+  ## Thank You
+  Thank you for taking the time to review my application!
+This was a very fun and educational project to work on!
+I learned a lot with regards to how TT agents process these forms and more importantly how the labels on my favorite alcohol products get to the store.
+I even selected one of my local breweries as a test case.
+Thank you again for this opportunity!